You can visit the official website for The Barsana Eye Camp here.

-Barsana is an ancient holy town located 90 miles from Delhi in India.
+RESUBarsana is an ancient holy town located 90 miles from Delhi in India.
 All 120 surrounding villages are riddled with poverty.
-Access roads are poor, public transport is irregular, and medical facilities are few and far between 50,000 people there have no access to a hospital and live below the poverty line.
+Access roads are poor, public transport is irregular, and medical facilities are few.
+Most of the 50,000 people there have no access to a hospital and live below the poverty line.
 Hundreds go blind due to cataracts every year.

 Every year since 1992, Bhaktivedanta Hospital has organized a free cataract surgery camp for the villagers of the Barsana area.

 In the 2013 camp, 2950 villagers were screened for cataract and 1210 free cataract surgeries were performed.